andrei-pmbcn/bquizServer/README.md

     - **text** (string): the text of the question, ideally no greater than 200 characters
     - **commentary** (string): a description of why the correct answer is in fact correct; set this to `null` to omit it
     - **isMultipleResponse** (bool): whether the question allows more than one answer to be included in the correct answer
-    - **correctAnswer** (int or array of ints): the index or indices of all sub-answers to the question that together comprise the correct answer
+    - **correctAnswer** (int or array of ints): the index or indices of all choices in the question that together comprise the correct answer
     - **time** (double): the time, in seconds, for the question; if not set to `null`, it overrides the *time* variable in the *settings* object when *isTimePerQuestion* is set to `true`, otherwise it has no effect.
     - **points** (double): the number of points awarded for answering the question correctly.
-    - **answers** (array of SubAnswers): the available sub-answers to the question.
+    - **choices** (array of Choices): the available choices in the question.

-      Each SubAnswer object comprises one of the choices that the player can select when answering a question, and contains the following:
+      Each Choice object comprises one of the choices that the player can select when answering a question, and contains the following:
-      - **index** (int): the sub-answer's index, ranging from 1 to the number of sub-answers available for the question.
-All sub-answers should have a unique index.
+      - **index** (int): the choice's index, ranging from 1 to the number of choices available for the question.
+All choices should have a unique index.
-      - **text** (string): the text of the sub-answer, ideally no greater than 100 characters
+      - **text** (string): the text of the choice, ideally no greater than 100 characters

+### API functions

+The following functions must be present in the API module:

+##### verifyUser
+Verifies whether the specified username and password match a given user from the website's user directory (which can be, for example, a database table); returns true if so, otherwise returns false.
+Bquiz allows users to be logged in and provides various benefits for logged in users, and so requires this function to identify users who are logged in.
+- parameters
+  - **username** (string): the username of the user being fetched; included in *create* and *join* client messages.
+  - **password** (string): the password of the user being fetched; included in *join* client messages.

+- return value (string | null): the username of the user being fetched, or `null`
+##### fetchQuiz
+Fetches the Quiz object corresponding to a given quiz from the database or any other back-end medium used to store quizzes.
+The Quiz object should contain all information pertaining to the quiz, including its questions and its settings (see below).
+- parameters
+  - **quizId**: the variable (e.g. an integer database Id) of the quiz ; included in *create* client messages

+- return value (object): a complete Quiz object

+# Internals
+The following is only of interest to those wishing to develop extensions for bquiz or develop bquiz itself; users who simply want to incorporate bquiz into their own projects should only ever need to use the API functions.

-## Events
+## Websocket server Events
-Those who wish to treat bquiz as a framework and extend it can use the various events emitted by its websocket server object.
+Those who wish to extend the bquiz framework can use the various events emitted by its websocket server object.
 ##### qinstCreated
 triggered after the quiz instance is generated, when the game has entered the `'prep'` phase
 ##### qinstStartCountdown